stevleibelt/php_component_proxy_logger/README.md

 # Upcoming Features

 * add description about benefits of using *UpwardFlushBufferTrigger*
+* add constants or well named setter methods for LogRequestFactoryInterface::setLogRequestClassName
 * style output - if level is reached, wrap the buffer output with something like "==== log level buffer flush triggered ====" or "==== log level buffer bypassed ===="
 * implement locking
 * implement "unsetFlushBufferTrigger" to AwareInterface